 What are some common MBA concentrations?

 Several online MBA programs offer concentrations in finance, technology, accounting, business intelligence, marketing, entrepreneurship, consulting, international business, healthcare, operations management, information systems, and more.
 Here’s a quick look at a few of the most common MBA concentrations offered today.
-You’ll find these three concentrations through Suffolk University’s online MBA program in Massachusetts:
+You’ll find these three concentrations through Suffolk University’s online MBA program.

 - Accounting: An accounting concentration prepares students and professionals for CPA and CPM roles.
 Curriculums usually focus on accounting principles, preparing and using financial statements, and mastering budgeting processes and operational expenses.
 The U.S. Bureau of Labor Statistics expects the demand for accountants and auditors to grow 10 percent by 2026.

 - Business Intelligence: A business intelligence concentration focuses on training professionals to collect, analyze, and communicate data.
 Those interested in careers as business analysts or data analysts should consider this concentration; with more companies realizing they can harness the power of big data, these professionals are in high demand.
 Business analysts make a median salary of nearly $70,000, according to employment website Glassdoor.

 - Finance: Finance concentrations prepare students for roles as financial analysts, risk managers, and investment bakers.
 It’s all about crunching numbers here, with courses focused on investment analysis, options and futures, and corporate finance.
 Finance-related MBA jobs can be lucrative: According to a 2017 U.S. News & World Report, MBA grads working in the financial services industry earned a median salary of $115,000.